MPY-01/Caesar-Polo-Esau/polo/1961/polo-03.md

  In 1960, the Chinese extended the relevance of their "model" beyond "semi-colonial" countries to include capitalist states.
 (Cf. Tao Zhu: note 42 below.)

-31. Wu Chuanzhe: "Peaceful Transformation of Capitalist Indus- trial and Commercial Enterprises is a Special Form of Class Struggle," Che-hsueh Yen-chiu, op. cit.
+31. Wu Chuanzhe: "Peaceful Transformation of Capitalist Indus- trial and Commercial Enterprises is a Special Form of Class Struggle," Che-hsueh Yen-qiu, op. cit.

-32. Shu Weiguang: "The Gradual Leap in China's Transition Period," Che-hsueh Yen-chiu, No. 1, June 1955.
+32. Shu Weiguang: "The Gradual Leap in China's Transition Period," Che-hsueh Yen-qiu, No. 1, June 1955.

 33. Liu Shaoqi: "The Political Report of the Central Com- mittee of the CCP to the 8th National Congress of the FOR OFFICIAL USE ONLY